Osteoporosis medication will be what a physician prescribes, but there are key issues for you to consider.

 Calcitonin injection is not currently approved for the treatment of osteoporosis but is sometimes prescribed for people who have fractures of the vertebrae, mainly to relieve pain.

-The following medications are not approved for the treatment of osteoporosis in Canada but may be prescribed in specific circumstances.
+The following osteoporosis medications are NOT approved for the treatment of osteoporosis in Canada but may be prescribed in specific circumstances.

 Calcitriol (Rocaltrol®) is the "active" form of vitamin D which helps the intestines absorb calcium.
 It may be prescribed for individuals in whom normal metabolism of vitamin D is disrupted, eg. with kidney disease.